-I was a little bummed to find that was still some bleeding of dark paint into light paint.
+I was a little bummed to find that was still some bleeding of dark paint into the light paint.

-So I broke out the big guns, Frog Tape to see if their paint lock technology could help me out while I used a small artist paint brush to fill in to keep a straight black line.
+I broke out the big guns, Frog Tape to see if their paint lock technology could help me out while I used a small artist paint brush to fill in to keep a straight black line.

 Even after doing this and letting it dry completely, there was still a little bleed.
 So I put my metaphorical fine artist hat on and created straight lines by hand.

 I am so happy to say that it worked!!
-To see how to assemble and wrap this diy headboard, refer back to my first diy headboard post.
+To see how to assemble and wrap this DIY headboard, refer back to my first DIY headboard post.
 I used a combination of my Ryobi Airstrike stapler and a hand stapler.